matteoborrotti/automaticlabeling/README.md

 - custom_libraries folder contains all the custom functions developed for the work;

-- examples folder contains all the Python file for running an example based on distribution-based method and top words-based method.
+- examples folder contains all the Python files for running an example based on distribution-based method and top words-based method and for computing all the performance metrics.

 All the codes are developed and tested by Silvio Gerli and Teresa Cigna.
 For any enquires about the code please write to silvio.gerli@sinte.net or teresa.cigna@sinte.net.